The Best Itinerary: What to Do in Bucharest in One DayRomania

 Trips to Romania are commonly started with one day in Bucharest, and I do think all 8 of these interesting and fun things to do in Bucharest can be accomplished in a single (very busy and fast moving) day–but don’t be surprised if you find yourself wanting to extend your trip.

 Bucharest has tons to offer and is very inexpensive, and bumping your trip up to include two days in Bucharest or even three days in Bucharest would still leave you with enough exciting and fun things to do in Bucharest that you could keep a packed-full sightseeing schedule if you wished.

-If you’re coming to Romania to road trip its famous countryside or simply passing through the region and wondering what to do in Bucharest and whether it’s worth a stop, definitely make one–the city is eclectic, interesting, and full of unexpected and exciting things to do.
+If you’re coming to Romania to road trip its famous countryside, explore beautiful Romanian castles, or simply passing through the region and wondering what to do in Bucharest and whether it’s worth a stop, definitely make one–the city is eclectic, interesting, and full of unexpected and exciting things to do.

 Where We Stayed in Bucharest: